 Q39.
 What are the consequences of a decision to cease international protection in your (Member) State on the right to stay of the (former) beneficiary of international protection:

 a) Automatic loss of the right to stay (in the State that granted protection).
-YES b) Individual circumstances of the (former) beneficiary of international protection are taken into account (e.g. the person has a right to stay on other grounds).
-N/A.
+Yes.

+Please see the previous answer.

 If yes, is the decision to cease international protection accompanied by a return decision?
-NO Please elaborate:
+Please elaborate: